CompArchFA16/Lab1/report.md

 As seen above, every test case passed, which is what we expected as we used the same adder module from previous homeworks and labs.

 ## Basic Gates (NAND, AND, NOR, OR, XOR)
+Originally, we planned on calculating the 32-bit results for each operation, by passing all of the digits to gates via 32-bit buses.
+When we tried implementing such a design, however, we quickly realized that the gate delay for the entire ALU would be huge for the basic gates, which should normally be quick to compute.
+For instance, a 32-input AND gate would have a gate delay of 320 units, as opposed to a 2-input AND gate, which has a delay of 20.
+After this, we adopted a bit-slicing method, where each 1-bit ALU component performed the operation on each pair of digits.

-We tested these 5 operations on a 4-bit ALU.
+Using our bit-slicing method, we tested the 5 gate operations on a 4-bit ALU.
 Since the gates are element-wise operations, we specifically chose operands A and B to exhaustively test all possible pairs of digits (1 op 1, 0 op 1, 1 op 0, 0 op 0).

 ```verilog
  Cm  |	 A 	   B  |  Out | Cout  OF | Case